 \subsection{Learning from Multimodal Data}

 There has been a growing interest in integrating multimodal information into robotic systems, including vision~\cite{nair2022r3m, ze20243d}, language~\cite{black2410pi0, jiang2022vima}, audio~\cite{du2022play, li2022see}, force~\cite{noseworthy2025forge, kang2025robotic, wu2024tacdiffusion}, and tactile signals~\cite{chen2022visuo, cui2020self, akinola2025tacsl, collins2024forcesight}.
 A common paradigm is to train policies that directly fuse multi-sensor inputs into actions.
 More recently, several works have explored jointly predicting both future actions and observations, such as images~\cite{guo2024prediction}, force~\cite{collins2024forcesight}, or tactile signals~\cite{heng2025vitacformer}, and have shown that this improves policy performance.
-However, these approaches are typically constrained by a fixed input–output design and often assume access to a complete and consistent set of modalities.
-In contrast, our method can be viewed as a superset of these approaches.
-By leveraging the Time–Modality Noise Level Matrix, we are able to benefit from future observation prediction in two complementary ways.
-First, during training, the model effectively learns a dynamics model by reconstructing future observations alongside actions.
-Second, at test time, we can flexibly choose whether to predict future observations by controlling the entries of the Time–Modality Noise Matrix.
-This design not only generalizes beyond fixed input–output structures and supports multiple functionalities beyond action generation.
+However, these approaches typically rely on fixed input–output structures and assume access to a complete and consistent set of modalities.
+In contrast, MDF generalizes across varying input–output structures and supports multiple functionalities beyond action generation.
 Moreover, its noise-as-masking training paradigm provides richer supervision signals beyond dynamics learning alone.